AmMoPy/WeRateDogsAnalytics/README.md

 Please check [Dogs Are Doggos: An Internet Language Built Around Love For The Puppers](https://www.npr.org/sections/alltechconsidered/2017/04/23/524514526/dogs-are-doggos-an-internet-language-built-around-love-for-the-puppers) to familiarize yourself with formal Doggolingo as you will see much use of it in this analysis

 For more on dog breeds, please check [DogTime](https://dogtime.com/).
-Also, all breed info were collected and stored in a separate CSV file for you convenience.
+Also, all breed info were collected and stored in a separate CSV file for your convenience.

 ### Scope